 So if you have the option to hire yourself a housekeeper, do it.
-Even if it’s just part-time or once a week, once every other week, or once a month, every little bit helps!
-I’ll be honest with you, though, with both pregnancies, our finances didn’t permit us to hire a housekeeper.
+Even if it’s part-time or once a week, every other week, or once a month, every little bit helps!
+Personally, with both pregnancies, our finances didn’t permit us to hire a housekeeper.
 However, I can only imagine how much smoother it would have been having that extra support person to help keep our home clean between my toddler and two giant (messy) dogs!

 3. Invest in a meal delivery service.